Martian-Technologies/Logic-Graph-Creator/README.md

 - [Processes that should be followed when developing](docs/processes.md)

 ## Controls
-- Scroll zoom
+- Shift+Scroll zoom
-- alt click move
+- Alt+Click move
 - Q/E rotate
-- z/y undo redo
+- Ctrl+Z undo, Ctrl+Shift+Z redo
 - Ctrl+S Save.
-Drop file load
+Ctrl+I or Drop file load
+- Ctrl+N new file
 - L/R click to use tools.
 E confirm (for tensor)
+- Check setting for more!